weecology/ogrants/add.md

 In the case of multiple grants by the same PI for the same year append letters in order to the date, e.g. `white_ethan_2026a.md`.

-Or just [open an issue](https://github.com/ogrants/ogrants/issues/new) and paste the filled out YAML into that issue.
+Or [open an issue](https://github.com/ogrants/ogrants/issues/new) and paste the filled out YAML into that issue.

 ### Author information